PartnershipOnAI/safelife/safelife/levels/examples/README.md

 ### Miscellany

 - **one way**: When the agent is itself alive, all sorts of shenanigans and interesting gating mechanics can ensue.
-I've not successfully gotten all of the blue blocks without magic.
+It might not be possible to fill all of the blue blocks.

 - **super weed**: Bringing two weeds together can create a permanent tangle.